ian-pvd/ian-pvd.github.io/_posts/2022-02-18-button-a11y-react.md

 topic: Accessibility
 ---

 React has some invaluable plugins for [linting your react projects](https://www.npmjs.com/package/eslint-plugin-react){:target="_blank"} and [enforcing code quality](https://www.npmjs.com/package/eslint-plugin-react-hooks){:target="_blank"}.
-The [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y){:target="_blank"} will catch markup and functionality that don't follow best practices, and recommend accessibility fixes.
+The [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y){:target="_blank"} will catch markup and functionality that doesn't follow best practices, and recommend accessibility fixes.

 Occasionally when reviewing code, I'll see warnings about events that have either been added to the wrong type of elements, or to interactive elements incorrectly.
 These errors will look like this: